tidepool-org/data-analytics/projects/t1dx-pilot-study/README.md

 ## TO DO:

-- [ ] Verify CGM data meets study requirements
-- [ ] Add AUC and LBGI/HBGI metrics into rolling stats format
+- [ ] Calculate remaining rolling stats for sleep and LBGI/HBGI analysis